 Climbing across the terraced lands, a peasant farmer is hoeing his ground in the late afternoon.
-He looked up and with a nod of acknowledgement continued as though a troupe of Europeans appeared every day.
-He was old, bent over and working at 1000 ft.
+He looked up and with a nod of acknowledgment continued as though a troupe of Europeans appeared every day.
+He was old, bent over, and working at 1000 ft.
 So where did he go to sleep and eat and did he climb up there every day?

 Yao Zi Yu – the Old Walled Village

 Reaching Yao Zi Yu in the late afternoon – we explored the nooks and crannies of the pantiled buildings, once the barracks for the soldiers guarding the building of the Wall.
 People still inhabit this tiny crumb of a village holding on to it like a precious inheritance.

 The wind soughed through the lane-lets and bushes stuck out like hair bunches from walls that had changed little since the construction of the Great Wall.